 When camping, we run the cooler using a deep-cycle marine battery.
-A solar photovoltaic panel to charges the battery during the day.
+A photovoltaic solar panel to charges the battery during the day.
 A standard dryer vent power cord installed hose directs or focuses the cooled air into our tent.
-If it gets too cool in the tent a night, we can switch off the water flow and still have air circulation.
+If it gets too chilly in the tent a night, we can switch off the water flow and still have air circulation.

-I spent two or three nights reading, watching videos, thinking about how to make a cooler, and a little over 3 nights building and testing.
+I spent two or three nights reading, watching videos, thinking about how to make a cooler, and a little over three nights building and testing.
 Since the cooler will be used on a daily basis in the summer in my truck (for work), camping, and poolside, I decided to beef-up some areas.
-The 90° PVC fitting was connected with “L” brackets and sealed with GOOP glue insuring now air leaks around the nozzle.
+The 90° PVC fitting was connected with “L” brackets and sealed with GOOP glue ensuring now air leaks around the nozzle.
 All connections were soldered and taped with a quality electrical tape.
-The taped splices with be re-soldered in the future and heat shrink tubing with be installed on the slices.
 The holes in the project box were sealed with the GOOP Glue.
 And don’t forget there are 24 – 2” or larger holes in the top of the bucket so it has lost a lot of structural strength and will not hold up much weight bearing down on the lid.

-In addition, I added 2 SPST switches to allow the pump to be turned on first, wetting the filter material.
+I also added 2 SPST switches to allow the pump to be turned on first, wetting the filter material.
 The other switch controls the fan.
-If it gets too cool at night the pump can be shut off, leaving fan on and the circulating air.
+If it gets too chilly at night the pump can be shut off, leaving the fan on and the circulating air.
 The only change I foresee is changing the filter material to a more coarse material.